stephaneVercouillieBMID/slate/source/index.html.md

 <a name="RequestObjectByValue"></a>
 ## 4.4.
-Using the ‘request’ parameter
+Using the request parameter

 The `request` parameter enables the Authentication Requests to be passed in a single, self-contained parameter and to be optionally signed and/or encrypted.
 It represents the request as a JWT whose claims are the parameters specified in section 3.2.
 This JWT is called a Request Object by value.